 Born in 1932 into a noble Mecklenburg family in Ludwigslust (Germany), Bassewitz studied architecture at the Technical University of Braunschweig from 1953 to 1959, and set up his first architectural practice with Carl-Friedrich Fischer in Hamburg in 1967.
 Since then he has been a prolific and successful architect with various partnerships.
 Bassewitz has noteworthy achievements in the field of conservation.

-Bassewitz first came to Nepal in 1990, sketching sites in a manner that he describes as “scribbling down” with his pencil a few characteristics of a building or urban site.
+Bassewitz first came to Nepal in 1990, sketching sites in a manner that he describes as “scribbling down” a few characteristics of a building or urban site with his pencil.
 He calls it “eye bliss” (Augenglück).
-The pencil drawings are always highlighted with a dab of watercolour, red, blue or yellow, to focus the sheet.
-He has covered sites in Rajasthan, Burma, Iran, Ethiopia, Mexico, Bretagne, Dalmatia, Georgia, Portugal, etc. His drawings have been published as “Time-Erosion” (Zeitfrass, December 2006) and “Time-Dust” (Zeitstaub, January 2012).Back To List
+The pencil drawings are always highlighted with a dab of watercolour, in red, blue or yellow, to focus the sheet.
+He has covered sites in Rajasthan, Burma, Iran, Ethiopia, Mexico, Bretagne, Dalmatia, Georgia, Portugal, etc. His drawings have been published as ‘Time-Erosion’ (Zeitfrass, December 2006) and ‘Time-Dust’ (Zeitstaub, January 2012).Back To List